 In the Inland West, bull trout often follow a similar life history, migrating to large lakes for a season or even years at a time, then returning to smaller creeks and rivers to spawn.

 Because Bull Trout feed heavily on out-migrating salmon and steelhead fry and smolt, they were once the subject of intensive eradication campaigns, including government bounties.

 In addition to clean water, bull trout require complex habitat conditions (large wood, stable stream banks, deep pools), and watershed habitat connectivity for their seasonal migrations between spawning and rearing sites.

 In the late 1990s, bull trout were listed under the Endangered Species Act.
-Although they are healthy and abundant in some watersheds, including the Skagit and other north Puget Sound rivers, in many areas of the Northwest they are threatened with extinction.
+Although they are healthy and abundant in some watersheds, including the Skagit, Sauk, Skykomish and other north Puget Sound rivers, in many areas of the Northwest and Inland West they are threatened with extirpation.

 Other key points: